◊ Finished the season ranked No. 57 in the Golfweek/Sagarin Performance Index.

-◊ In Georgia's playing five for three of four tournaments, missing only the Cardinal Kickoff while she was representing Argentina in the World Team Amateur Championship.
+◊ One of the two tourneys she missed – the Cardinal Kickoff – was due to representing Argentina in the World Team Amateur Championships.

 ◊ Named to the SEC Academic Honor Roll.

 ◊ One of two Bulldog golfers (along with Harang Lee) to compete in all 11 team events.

 ◊ Led UGA in virtually every statistical category, including stroke average (74.10), counting percentage (94.7), birdies (75), top-10 finishes (two) and top-20 finishes (five).